QuasiG V1.4 is a freeware Penrose

 and illustrates inflation/deflation of penrose tilings.

-Dr Matrix also highlights the ways in which the golden-ratio of
+Dr Matrix also highlighted the ways in which the golden-ratio of

 It is well worth a visit for the mathematically inclined.
 Here